Greiye/Artheria/ArtheriaInteractive/ArtheriaWiki/History and Recordings/Amethyst Peak History.md

-The Scale of Amethyst Peak
+**The Scale of Amethyst Peak**

-The Founding
+**The Founding**
 Anarch was a deity of Lachesism; a belief that one can be made better through a disaster that borders on traumatic.
 Thousands of years ago, during the Era of Ice, Anarch had traveled the continent of Caerne.
 On the Western part, along the mountain ranges, he hiked to the tallest mountain he could see, along with those who followed him.
 There, he drew inspiration from the tallest volcano nearby.
 It bled molten rock, red with the power to devastate anything in its flow.
 Anarch could not help but watch it.

-Flying Beasts of Magic
+**Flying Beasts of Magic**
 As he watched the magnificence of it, he was witness to giant reptiles that flew overhead.
 This is the first sighting of Dragons.
 These enormous beasts could only fly through magical means.
 Anarch was sure of it.
 He felt it.

 He watched the dragons as they gave tributes to the largest of their kind, a small group no more than two or five.
 He observed intelligence in these beasts.
-He named the larger dragons The Elder Dragons of Arcavios.
+He named the larger dragons The Elder Dragons

 Anarch wanted their power for himself.
 They were like the living forms of the lava he had watched.
 They were powerful, unrelenting, ruling above their own kind.
 He wanted to tame them.